sam/doubleshot/README.md

 ##Overview

+This is old, and you should not use it!

 Doubleshot is for Developers using JRuby.

 It lets you write Java and Ruby, perform Continuous Testing (meaning whenever a file changes, both Java and Ruby code is sandboxed and reloaded and the appropriate tests run), and package it all up as a Gem or JAR.